jsantell/poet/docs/docs.md

 Used internally, this clears the **Poet** instance's internal cache, allowing it to be rebuilt on it's next use.
 This should not be used in most cases.
 Returns the **Poet** instance.
 <h3 id="Templates">Poet::addTemplate(data)</h3>

-**Poet** comes with two templating engines by default (jade and markdown).
+**Poet** comes with two templating engines by default (pug and markdown).
 To specify your own templating language, the `addTemplate` method may be used, taking a `data` object with two keys: `ext` and `fn`. `ext` may be a string or an array of strings, specifiying which extensions should use this templating engine, and `fn` does the rendering, where it is a function that passes an object with several properties: `source`, `filename` and `locals` for rendering engine local variables, and returns the formatted string.
 Here's an example of using your own YAML formatter:

 <pre>
 var